drnic/comment_replies/README.txt

     to specific comments within a blog/forum.

-    It adds "reply" links for each comment in your blog/forum, and when clicked it copies the comment's authors name into the comment textarea for easy reference.
+    It adds "reply" links for each comment in your blog/forum, and when clicked, it copies the comment's authors name into the comment textarea for easy reference.

 More information: